0xAX/linux-insides/interrupts/interrupts-7.md

 Ok, we know a little theory and now let's start with the `early_irq_init` function.
 The implementation of the `early_irq_init` function is in the [kernel/irq/irqdesc.c](https://github.com/torvalds/linux/blob/master/kernel/irq/irqdesc.c).
 This function make early initialziation of the `irq_desc` structure.
 The `irq_desc` structure is the foundation of interrupt management code in the Linux kernel.
 An array of this structure, which has the same name - `irq_desc`, keeps track of every interrupt request source in the Linux kernel.
 This structure defined in the [include/linux/irqdesc.h](https://github.com/torvalds/linux/blob/master/include/linux/irqdesc.h) and as you can note it depends on the `CONFIG_SPARSE_IRQ` kernel configuration option.
 This kernel configuration option enables support for sparse irqs.
 The `irq_desc` structure contains many different fiels:

 * `irq_common_data` - per irq and chip data passed down to chip functions;
-* `status_use_accessors` - contains status of the interrupt source which is can be combination of of the values from the `enum` from the [include/linux/irq.h](https://github.com/torvalds/linux/blob/master/include/linux/irq.h) and different macros which are defined in the same source code file;
+* `status_use_accessors` - contains status of the interrupt source which is combination of the values from the `enum` from the [include/linux/irq.h](https://github.com/torvalds/linux/blob/master/include/linux/irq.h) and different macros which are defined in the same source code file;
 * `kstat_irqs` - irq stats per-cpu;
 * `handle_irq` - highlevel irq-events handler;
 * `action` - identifies the interrupt service routines to be invoked when the [IRQ](https://en.wikipedia.org/wiki/Interrupt_request_%28PC_architecture%29) occurs;